How To Use A Golf Rangefinder The Right Way

-In case you’re on a fence on which one to buy, see my guide on buying a golf rangefinder for any budget.
+In case you’re on a fence on which one to buy, see my guide for the best budget golf rangefinders to buy.

 So let’s begin.

 Types of rangefinders

 Rangefinders come in multiple models and makes, and over so many years, I’ve had the opportunity to experiment with quite a few variants.
 Broadly, rangefinders can be divided into the following two categories: Laser rangefinders and golf GPS.
 Both rely on different technologies, and so we’ll dedicate sections to look at each separately.

 1. Golf LASER rangefinders

 These are rangefinders that rely on LASER technology to calculate the distance between the player and the target.
 The player has to aim the rangefinder steadily, and once the target is locked on, the rangefinder usually gives a mild tactile jolt to indicate the same.

 As the speed of light varies with weather conditions, LASER rangefinders can even take atmospheric conditions into account while making the measurements.
 This makes them particularly accurate devices for calculating distances.

 I’ve found GPS rangefinders to be accurate but not as much as the laser ones.
 However, as they are not easily affected by the weather, they can be used in any condition.
 They use the Global Positioning System to find the distance between the target flag and the player.
 This allows the players to improve their games and concentrate on the swing.